Rae Lakes Loop: How to Get 2025 Permits and Plan Your Itinerary

 Bears

-Bears are especially present in the fern forests from the trailhead to both Upper Paradise Valley and Junction Meadow.
+Bears are especially present in the fern forests between the trailhead and Upper Paradise Valley (day #1) and Junction Meadow (day #4).
 Be sure to make your presence known as you traverse these areas: talk loudly and make noise.
 If the bears hear you coming, they’ll stay out of your way.

 Rattlesnakes